Topic 4 Exercises

 }

 Exercise 2.
-Exactly the same as the previous one, but in case we enter an incorrect day, the program will tell us if we have entered incorrect data.
+Exactly the same as the previous one, but in case we enter an incorrect day, the program will respond if we have entered erroneous data.

 Solution: